aswinpm-ofc/aswinpm-ofc/README.md

 I'm a developer and creative enthusiast who likes combining technology, design, and problem-solving — from mapping Kerala's chai stalls to modeling how drugs bind to proteins.
 I work across full-stack development, machine learning research, and computational linguistics, and I like the parts of a project most people skip: the CDN bug at 2am, the leaked test set, the last 5% of polish on a UI.

-Right now I'm deep in **HIPM_DTA**, a drug–target affinity research project, alongside a campus-wide **College Union platform** built with a student team.

 <br>